NEW Stick Finder:

+Blade Lie – The measurement of the angle between the hockey stick blade and shaft, and determines where the blade sits on the ice.
+These numbers range from 4-8 degrees.
 A common stick lie of 5 corresponds to approximately 135° angle.
-Each additional lie number—greater or smaller—corresponds to a 2° greater or smaller angle (6° lie would be 133° – 4° would be 137°).
-The ideal lie is when the blade of the stick lies plat and is in most contact with the ice surface while the skater is in playing position.
+Each additional lie number—greater or smaller—corresponds to a 2° greater or smaller angle (6° lie would be 133° – and 4° would be 137°).
+The ideal lie is when the blade of the stick lies flat and is in most contact with the ice surface while the skater is in playing position.
 The stance and height of a player will determine the best lie.
-However a stick with a lower lie is ideal for a defenseman of a player who is a bit taller and one who tends to keep the puck farther from the body.
+However a hockey stick with a lower lie is better suited for defensemen, taller players, or players who tend to keep the puck farther from the body.
 Greater stick lies are usually chosen by forwards and players who keep the puck closer to the body.
 Check out the article Hockey Stick Blade Guide to learn how to tell if your lie is correct.

 Blade Toe – The toe is at the opposite end of the blade heel.
 Toe shapes are round, square, and a combination of round and square.

 End Plugs – Also called butt ends, these are composite or wood stick shaft extensions that are glued into the butt end of a composite hockey stick shaft and are used to increase the length of a hockey stick.
 These are great if you can't find a stick long enough.
 There are different sizes for junior and senior hockey stick end plugs.